Ironmonkeynuts/vendoro/README.md

 2. Guest user adds items to the cart → proceeds to checkout.
 3. Guest user creates an account or logs in during checkout → completes purchase.
 4. Returning customers log in → view past orders and track purchase history.
-5. Shop owners manage inventory → add, update, or delete products and categories.
+5. Site owners manage inventory → add, update, or delete products and categories.
 6. Users signup to the newsletter → potentially receive advanced notice of upcoming sales.

 #### 4. Skeleton